If you are looking for an alternative way and a much more interesting

 way to travel from Penang to Thailand rather than the rather boring trip

-by minibus to Hat Yai or by the more expensive international express train from Butterworth to Thailand, then this page will give you a few ideas of how to do it and where to visit along the way.
+by minibus to Hat Yai, then this page will give you a few ideas of how to do it and where to visit along the way.

 This route will take you from Penang through the state of Kedah and into the small state of Perlis, where there is a border crossing from Malaysia to Thailand at Padang Besar.